Glossary

 /

-Elijah (אֵלִיָּהוּ) was a prophet and miracle worker born around 900 BCE and died in Jericho in 849 BCE.
-His name is most associated with being invited in to Passover seder’s the world over with the fifth, ceremonial cup of wine…(more)
+Elijah (אֵלִיָּהוּ) was a prophet and miracle worker who was born around 900 BCE and died in Jericho in 849 BCE.
+He is mostly associated with being invited into Passover seders with the fifth ceremonial, untouched cup of wine…(more)

 /

-Elul is one of the most spiritual periods of the year for Jewish communities across the world.
-Coming just before the Jewish New Year and major holidays like Rosh Hashanah, Yom Kippur, Sukkot, and Simchat Torah, Elul is an important month of introspection and self-evaluation, when Jews practice cheshbon ha’nefesh, an “accounting of the spirit,” by reflecting on the past year.
-This process of deep introspection is an important annual ritual of sincere repentance and atonement, both pivotal themes underpinning Rosh Hashanah and Yom Kippur.
-The shofar is blown daily as an awakening to repent.
+Elul is one of the most spiritual periods of the year for Jewish communities worldwide.
+Coming just before the Jewish New Year and major holidays like Rosh Hashanah, Yom Kippur, Sukkot, and Simchat Torah, Elul is an important month of introspection and self-evaluation…(more)

 f